-Digital technology makes it easy for volunteers to actively engage with museums, the arts and charities, while many more people are prepared to give short bursts of time rather than a longer term commitment to volunteering.
-Put the two together (digital and short bursts of volunteering activity) you have micro-volunteering.
-Although it is worth pointing out that micro-volunteering […]
+Digital and social media makes it easy for volunteers to actively engage with their favourite museums, arts organisations and charities, while many more people are prepared to give short bursts of time rather than a longer term commitment to volunteering.
+Put the two together (digital and short bursts of volunteering activity) you have the rise of micro-volunteering. […]

 About Claire Sully

 Claire Sully is a Blogger, writer, lecturer and co-owner @ Tickbox Marketing Digital Agency, a company based in Bristol that has worked with arts, charities and museums for 10 years..
 She can be found @clairedesully, http://dontmentionthemword.co.uk/, www.tickboxmarketing.co.uk.